ijbd/fern/README.md

 ## Introduction
 Fern is a bottom-up CNC drawing machine made, with love, in Ann Arbor, Michigan.
-The goal of this project is to make interesting *cyber-physical* artpieces in collaboration with talented physical artists.
+The goal of this project is to make interesting drawn artpieces in collaboration with talented physical artists.

 ## Table of contents
 - [Requirements](#requirements)